What Is Phubbing and How Is It Ruining Your Relationship

 7. Keep challenging yourself

-While you might struggle to stop phubbing at the beginning, you’ll get used to being present in the moment and form a genuine connection with your partner soon enough.
+While you might struggle to stop phubbing initially, you’ll get used to being present in the moment and form a genuine connection with your partner soon enough.
 Set realistic expectations and keep rewarding yourself for staying away from your phone for a while.

 1. Openly communicate

-If you’re the partner who’s being phubbed, it’s normal for you to feel isolated and ostracized.
-Before you start using your phone to brush off those feelings and start the vicious cycle, pause there.
+If you’re the partner who is being phubbed, it’s normal for you to feel isolated and ostracized.
+Before you use your phone to brush off those feelings and start the vicious cycle, pause there.

-Instead, take a breather and calmly tell your partner how their behavior is making you feel.
+Instead, take a breather and calmly tell your partner how their behavior makes you feel.

-They probably have no idea that their action was causing you this kind of discomfort.
+They probably don’t know their action was causing you this kind of discomfort.
 Even if the phubber is aware of their cell phone addiction, they might not do it to exclude you on purpose.
 Give them some time to acknowledge the problem and work on it.

-Also, you may give them a gentle reminder when they start phubbing you again and try not to take it personally.
-Be patient and refrain from phubbing them no matter how much you feel like giving them a taste of their own medicine.
+Also, gently remind them when they start phubbing you again and try not to take it personally.
+Be patient and refrain from phubbing them, no matter how much you feel like giving them a taste of their own medicine.

 2. Lead by example

-You may start to model the kind of behavior you want to see from them.
+You may start to model the behavior you want to see from them.
 It might take some time, but eventually, the phubber might stop phubbing and start fully engaging in face-to-face conversation.

 3. Be understanding and compassionate